Jean-Maxime Ndongo

-Jean-Maxime Eyama Ndongo (born 8 November 1992), is a footballer who plays as a midfielder for Racing Micomeseng in the Equatoguinean Premier League.
-Before, he played for Deportivo Mongomo.
-Born in Cameroon, he represents the Equatorial Guinea national team at international level.
+Jean-Maxime Eyama Ndongo (born 8 November 1992) is a footballer who plays as a midfielder for Equatoguinean Premier League club Futuro Kings.
+Before, he played for Deportivo Mongomo, Racing Micomeseng and Akonangui FC.
+Born in Cameroon, he capped for the Equatorial Guinea national team at international level.

 International career

 Ndongo was a member of the Equatorial Guinea national team.
 He was part of the squad at the 2012 Africa Cup of Nations.